alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 You can also continue submitting order with older symbology (e.g. `BTCUSD`) as we have made this backwards compatible.
 However, we encourage you to update API submission to use new symbology.

-Below some examples of submitting a `BTC` order using the old and new symbol convention.
+Below are some examples of submitting a `BTC` order using the old and new symbol convention.

 {{< columns >}} <!-- begin columns block -->